Campus Projects General Information

 PDC Professional Management Services (PMS) Cost

-This change is necessary because new capital construction (and their associated management fees) has significantly decreased and is projected to remain low over the coming years.
-Implementing the sliding fee scale will ensure proper PDC funding for necessary staffing to provide proactive service and continuous communication through the life of your projects.
-In addition, this fee structure will more accurately reflect the work necessary to plan, design, permit, bid, construct, and close out projects.
-Fees will be charged 50% due at the design MPP (using the total project estimated cost as a basis for the fee), and the remaining 50% due at the construction MPP (using the total project actual cost as a basis for the fee).
+July 1, 2021, PDC implemented a new PMS sliding fee scale.
+The sliding fee scale ensures proper PDC funding for necessary staffing to provide proactive service and continuous communication through the life of your projects.
+In addition, this fee structure more accurately reflects the work necessary to plan, design, permit, bid, construct, and close out projects.
+Fees are charged 50% due at the design MPP (using the total project estimated cost as a basis for the fee), and the remaining 50% due at the construction MPP (using the total project actual cost as a basis for the fee).

 Project Cost | Cost to Client | |||